 Today is my grandma’s 84th birthday.
 Though we live far from each other, I cherish our relationship a lot.
-I do plan to call her today to wish her a happy birthday, While I thought I would also celebrate her birthday here as well.
+We are similar in a lot of ways and I believe that is why our relationship is so strong.
+I do plan to call her today to wish her a happy birthday, However, I thought I would also celebrate her birthday here as well.
 My sister often shows her snippets of my blog and I thought I could write a letter to my grandma.
 Perhaps, I could tell her some things that I have never gotten around to saying during our phone calls.
 You see, I love my grandma very much, but I sometimes have a hard time saying things – especially out loud.

 Happy birthday!
 I hope you have a fantastic day and don’t forget to eat an extra cupcake for me!

 I don’t really know where to really begin this letter, so I will go with my usual rambling ways.
 We both know that’s the way I function best.
 Start on one topic, shift to the next and 2 hours later we don’t how the heck we even started talking about half of the stuff that we have.
 But at least we have a great time doing it.
 Talking to you is always the bright spot of my day.
 I can be having a bad day or even a good day, and you always make it that much better.
 Somehow, we see the world through the same lenses and it’s so easy to turn to you for advice, no matter how big or small the problem is.
 In this day and age when everything is digital and most answers can be found through a Google search (and admittedly I have done my share of Google searches), I know you are a wealth of knowledge that even Google can’t surpass.
 I truly appreciate all of the advice you have given me over the years.